Hank-Tsou/Computer-Vision-OpenCV-Python/README.md

 # Computer Vision OpenCV python Tutorial

 ## Descrption:
-This tutorial is basically from opencv-python documentation with some of my example and description.
+This tutorial is basically from opencv-python documentation with some of my implementation and description.

 ```
 Below are the Outlines and Quick Links for this tutorial.
 Thank You!